ThePowerOfSwift/learnAddrBook/README.md

 1. pick from address book
 2. manually enter a number
+-->current status here<--
+a. manually add name
+i. if number wasn't given at the time, tapping name in main list brings you to add a number
+b. dial from app
+i. dialing automatically creates an entry ii. if number doesn't match a contact, use number as name till user changes it

 3. handleing edge cases: missed call or leaving a message

 a. put them back into the to-call list